atrodo/teaching_robots_drumming/_posts/2019-06-06-neural-network-convergence-problem-addendum.md

 ---
-layout: default
+layout: post
+title: "The Neural Network Convergence Problem Addendum"
-title:  "Against a bot of Troubles"
+alt_title:  "Against a Bot of Troubles"
 song: "Against a Sea of Troubles by Five Iron Frenzy"
 ---